LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 - Circular profile frame, with image or background outside the frame clipped.
 - Controls to change background and border color.
-- Option to add an outline to the text and choose it's color.
 - Drag and zoom your photo to get the perfect crop and positioning.

 #### Version B: